boltops-tools/lono/docs/_docs/configsets.md

 {% include configsets/cfn-init.md %}

-The Lono configsets concept empowers you to use configsets in a reusable and managable way.
+The Lono configsets concept empowers you to reuse configsets.

 ## How They Work

-Configsets work with [AWS::CloudFormation::Init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html) and [cfn-init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html).
 Configsets do not magically get applied after being added to the CloudFormation template though.
 The `cfn-init` script must be called to apply the configset.
 Usually the `cfn-init` script is called in the UserData script.
 This ensures configsets are applied when instances are launched.
 Additionally, the [cfn-hup](https://github.com/boltopspro/cfn-hup) script can be set up to apply configsets continuously.

+Configsets ultimately work with [AWS::CloudFormation::Init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html) and [cfn-init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html).

 {% include prev_next.md %}